falcosecurity/falco-website/content/en/docs/reference/plugins/plugin-api-reference.md

 Obtaining table accessors is a bit different for subtables.

-Table accessors can be only obtained at initialization time, however tables may be empty at this time, which means subtables may be not existing yet.
+Table accessors can be only obtained at initialization time, however tables may be empty at this time, which means subtables may not yet exist.
 The solution to this problem is to create a table entry just to get its subtables.

 Please note that this newly created entry is temporary and it should be used only at initialization time to obtain subtable accessors.